- Dean of Students Home

 The student will become acquainted with the process and be informed of his/her rights.
 The student is told the reason for the referral and is given an opportunity to tell the Assistant Dean of Students his/her side of the incident or what s/he knows about the situation.
 It is here where the student takes responsibility for his/her part of the incident and further investigation may take place.

-Yes, in most instances during this part of the student conduct process (the Informal Conference) the Assistant Dean of Students will adjudicate the case and provide a settlement agreement with the student.
+Yes, in most instances during this part of the student conduct process (the Informal Conference) the Associate Dean of Students will adjudicate the case and provide a settlement agreement with the student.
 If the student does not agree with the sanction or refuses to participate in the disciplinary process, a formal hearing may be scheduled.

 As the referring party, you must submit all information/knowledge that you have about the incident, including information from witnesses, any contact you have with the student, any documentation such as tests, notes, term papers, assignments and police/incident reports that pertain to the incident, etc.

 5. Will I attend the informal conference to give my side of the incident?

 No, the referring party does not attend the informal conference.
 The Associate Dean of Students meets with the student in a confidential one-on-one meeting.
 In the event of a formal hearing, the referring party will be called to provide testimony on the facts of the case.

 You may be asked to serve as a witness for the hearing.

 7. Will I be told the results of the case?

 Federal law protects the privacy of educational records as dictated by the Family Educational Rights and Privacy Act (FERPA).
 Decisions regarding disclosure of the case results will be determined by legitimate educational interest.
 In following campus protocol, the Dean of Students Office will inform faculty of the sanction outcome for academic dishonesty cases.

 8. What if I don’t want to ruin the student’s life or keep them from getting into a graduate school, or from getting a job?